 - 1. Effective Date and Authority: The State Police Retirement Benefits Trust (SPRBT) became effective on July 1, 1989 for State police officers originally hired on or after July 1, 1987.
 Benefits are described in Rhode Island General Laws, Title 42, Chapter 28. - 2.
 Plan Year: A twelve-month period ending June 30th. - 3.
 Administration: The State Police Retirement Benefits Trust is administered by the State of Rhode Island Retirement Board.
 However, the State Treasurer is responsible for the investment of the trust assets, including the establishment of the asset allocation policy.
 Assets are commingled for investment purposes with those of the Employees' Retirement System of Rhode Island and various other plans and programs. - 4.
 Type of Plan: The State Police Retirement Benefits Trust is a qualified governmental defined benefit retirement plan.
 For Governmental Accounting Standards Board purposes, it is a single-employer plan. - 5.
 Eligibility: All State police officers, and the Superintendent of State Police, hired on or after July 1, 1987, participate in this plan.
 Benefits for State police officers hired before July 1, 1987 are being paid by the State from the general assets of the State, on a pay-as-you-go basis.
 Eligible employees become members at their date of employment. - 6.
 Salary for Contribution Purposes: Salary includes the member's base earnings plus any payments under a regular longevity or incentive plan.
-Salary excludes overtime, unused sick and vacation leave, severance pay, and other extraordinary compensation.
+Salary excludes, unused sick and vacation leave, severance pay, and other extraordinary compensation.
+Members may contribute on up to 400 hours of overtime during their final averaging period to be included in the determination of their benefit.
 Certain amounts that are excluded from taxable wages, such as amounts sheltered under a Section 125 plan or amounts picked up by the employer under IRC Section 414(h), are not excluded from salary.
-Effective July 1, 2013, Salary for Contribution Purposes will be expanded to be consistent with the Salary for Benefit Purposes.